After uploading CSV or XLSX files to the project, they require additional configuration before the system could import the content of these files.

 Configure columns for import - specify the preferred column order.

 When configuring CSV or XLSX file with Configure columns for import option, you can specify the following column types:

-If multiple files have the same configuration scheme, save your current configuration as a template by clicking Templates > Save as template, then specify the template name and click Save.
+If multiple files have the same configuration scheme, save your current configuration as a template by clicking Templates > Save as template, then specify the template name and click Create.
 You’ll be able to apply the template to the newly imported files.

-Not to translate the column headers, select Do not import the first row (header).
+If you don’t want to translate the column headers, select Do not import the first row (header).

-If your file contains several columns with translations into different languages, select Multilingual Spreadsheet and map the languages to the appropriate columns.
+If your file contains several columns with translations into different languages, select Multilingual spreadsheet and map the languages to the appropriate columns.

 By default, when you configure the multilingual spreadsheets, the Import translations option is selected.
 If you’d like not to import the existing translations from the file, you can clear this option.

 If your multilingual source file doesn’t contain enough columns for all project target languages, click Add column.
 To remove one of the added columns, click Delete selected column.

 To configure several selected CSV or XLSX files, right-click and select Configure files.